LampSteven17/Optimal-Trip-Itinerary-Web-Application-W-Agile/reports/sprint1.md

     Our team worked exceptionally well at delegating group tasks, understanding who needed the most help, and adapting our individual strengths around the group dynamic.
+* Working through the given communication methods and both group and self regulating tasks
+* Asking good and coherent questions to groupmates
+* Working through things in good time
 #### Potential improvements
 * React.js Understanding and development: 3 of 4 members are brand new to javascript, and much more learning is need to help develop our skills as programmers in Javascript.